MDGrey33/pyvisionai/README.md

 # PyVisionAI
-# Content Extractor and image description with Vision LLM
+# Content Extractor and Image Description with Vision LLM

 Extract and describe content from documents using Vision Language Models.